denysfarias/push-campaign-system/README.md

 ## Code Design

-The system is composed of the following modules, in the order of the data flow:
+The system is composed of the following modules, in the order of the data flow below.
+As the requirement focus is on the processing and delivery of notifications, it was not used a real database for analytics, although the mocks are  easily replaceable.

 ### RESTful WebAPI